casey/just/README.md

 Both script and shebang recipes write the recipe body to a temporary file for execution.
 Script recipes execute that file by passing it to a command, while shebang recipes execute the file directly.
-Shebang recipe execution will fail if the filesystem the temporary file is mounted with `noexec` or is otherwise non-executable.
+Shebang recipe execution will fail if the filesystem containing the temporary file is mounted with `noexec` or is otherwise non-executable.

 The directory that `just` writes temporary files to may be configured in a number of ways, from highest to lowest precedence: